 We hope you consider extending your Bali itinerary to include Nusa Penida.
 You won’t regret spending at least two days in Nusa Penida during your vacation.
-We can’t wait to visit the island again to go snorkeling with the manta rays and visit the other hidden beaches.
+If you have more time, explore Bali in 2 weeks!

 Visiting Bali?
 Check out our other posts for more travel inspiration.